Parkmont School

-Parkmont School is a private school, located at 4842 16th St NW in Washington, DC., that serves grades 6–12.
-Parkmont was founded in 1972, by a parent group in McLean, Virginia, as a cooperative middle school.
-Parkmont was designed for parents looking for alternative education for their child.
-The school uses more of a hands-on, individual, and dynamic approach than more traditional schools.
+Parkmont School is a private school in Washington D.C. that serves 65 students in grades 6–12.
+The school is located at 4842 16th St NW, a few blocks from Rock Creek Park.
+Combining elements of both the Montessori and Parkway (School Without Walls) models, Parkmont's approach is highly individualized and experiential.
 Parkmont is non-sectarian and an Association of Independent Maryland and DC Schools accredited school.

 History

 Parkmont was founded in 1972, as a cooperative parent-run middle school and became a board-operated 501(c)(3) in 1995.
 The school derived its name from the Parkway Program (Park) and the philosophy of Montessori education (mont).

 Until 1977, Parkmont School was located at 16670 Chain Bridge Road in McLean, Virginia.
 With the help of a $100,000 grant, the school was able to relocate to Washington, D.C., to take better advantage of the educational opportunities available in the city.

 In the spring of 1991, Parkmont School merged with Somerset School and moved to its current home.